Tribulus Terrestris and Testosterone: Useless Hype?

 It’s the most well known “testosterone booster” in the bodybuilding community.
 With a bad reputation that is, and it really does share opinions.
 Some preach for its awesome effects, and some say it’s an utter waste of money with no benefits at all.

-So let’s find out does tribulus terrestris really work and what’s the science behind the herb:
+So let’s find out does Tribulus Terrestris really work and what’s the science behind the herb:

-Does Tribulus Terrestris Increase Testosterone Levels
+Do Tribulus Increase Testosterone Levels

 It makes some sense as Tribulus Terrestris contains steroidal saponins and steroidal glycosides, which may have slight androgenic effects in the body.

-a) This study for example is the poster boy which is used as a “scientific proof” on how Tribulus would boost testosterone.
-However the researchers used animal subjects (baboons and rhesus monkeys) and they gave them the Tribulus via injections.
+a) This study, for example, is the poster boy which is used as a “scientific proof” on how Tribulus would boost testosterone.
+However, the researchers used animal subjects (baboons and rhesus monkeys) and they gave them the Tribulus via injections.

 The Tribulus injections did work quite well, as they more than doubled the testosterone levels of those primates, but not for a long period of time though.